Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 ### The MDP Model ###

-The code we have wrote up until now is nearly all you need to compute the optimal policy.
-There's just one thing more.
-AIToolbox works on model classes; it expects them to have certain methods, and to work in certain ways.
-What you thus need to do is to wrap the functionality we just wrote into a single class.

-At the same time, one more thing needs to be addressed.
+One more thing needs to be addressed.
 Every problem has in general a different type of state.
+In this case, it is a set of coordinates, but depending on your specific setting, it might be significantly different.
 This is problematic, because there's no simple way, for example, to iterate over custom states.
-Since states are unique, this library abstracts over this problem, and requires that states be integers.
+Since states are unique, this library abstracts over this problem, and requires states to be integers.
+Thus, we write some code to automatically convert our states into integers:
-In order to allow for the conversions of our states into integers, we can write some code which will convert them.

 ~~~{.cpp}
     size_t encodeState(const CoordType & coords) {